+Fig. 5 - Longitudinal profile and plan view of Hte Shwe Cave (survey: La Venta E. G., 2005).
 The river probably resurges at the Namun Spring.
 Here, just above the upper spring, two small entrances open at the foot of the steep edge of the karst, along the Paung Laung River.
 From the lower entrance it is possible to reach the first part of a large gallery completely occupied by a lake.
 The opposite shore of the lake is not visible.
-Some hundreds of meters downstream, the water rises up diffusely among the blocks of a large rock fall.
+Some hundreds of metres downstream, the water rises up diffusely among the blocks of a large rock fall.

-Figure 5: Longitudinal profile and plan view of Hte Shwe Cave (survey: E.G. La Venta, 2005).

 The stream so originated receives other secondary tributaries.
-The spring collects the waters from a wide area, located N and NW, the extension of which, based upon the discharge $(3 \text{ m}^3/\text{s} \text{ in February 2005})$, could be estimated around 100-150 km2.
+The spring collects the waters from a wide area, located N and NW, the extension of which, based upon the discharge (3 m3/s in February 2005), could be estimated around 100-150 km2.
 If this is true, during the rainy season the flood discharge of the spring could reach 100 m3/s or more.

-One of the most promising caves of this area is the Maung Nyunt Cave, located about 4 km N of Pinhton (Fig. 6).
-The entrance absorbs a small creek whose water (about 120 l/s in February 2005) mostly sinks just before the entrance.
+One of the most promising caves of this area is the Maung Nyunt Cave, located about 4 km N of Pinhton (Fig. 5).
+The entrance absorbs a small creek whose water (about 120 l/s in Feb.
+2005) mostly sinks just before the entrance.
 Beyond the entrance, a regular shaped gallery, 4-5 m wide, goes toward the SSW for about 100 m, followed by a canyon-like tunnel, with local flowstones and stalactites.
 The canyon proceeds with an angular pattern for a further 150 m.
 After some passages with small rapids and pools, a tight fissure on the right gives access to the second part of the cave, where the canyon becomes 6-8 m wide and up to 30-35 m high.
 Deep pools, bounded by gours and sandy banks, form the floor.
 At about 800 m from the entrance, the cave receives a tributary on the left, not yet explored.
 Probably this is the connection point with another only partially explored cave, that is located about 500 m S of the entrance.
 Going downstream, the gallery continues with a regular cross-section and a series of gours and small dams of travertine form the floor.
 The cave continues with similar features further than the exploration limit.